 The Contributors section shows how many people took your test, as well as the filters you used to define your audience.
 Enter any additional information you want in the Comments field.

 To hide a filter, hover over it while in edit mode.

 To show a filter again after it has been hidden, return to edit mode and select Show.

 Tags you add to notes and clips in the video player appear in the Tags section.
 Read more about adding tags with the video player.

-To hide a tag, hover about the tag and click on it.
+To hide a tag, hover over the tag and click on it.

 Add any text you want in the Comments field.

 Notes and clips marked as important in the video player appear in the Feedback section.

 - Positive Feedback displays notes and clips tagged with positive sentiment.